70 Best Smart Travel Budget Tips and Hacks

 42. Wear a Hat

-If you are going to a hot place, it is your necessary accessory.
-It can protect you from the sun, can keep you cooler by providing some shade and also, and can even complement your outfit.
+If you’re heading to a hot destination, it’s a must-have accessory.
+It can protect you from the sun, keep you cooler by providing shade, and even complement your outfit.

 43. Take Flip-Flops